UPDATE (07.03.2021): I’ve updated this post to include Nostrand Avenue subway extension options.

 Option 2 contemplates a new “I” train, which makes the same stops as the L train between 8th Avenue – 14th Street and Montrose Avenue.
 From Montrose Avenue station, the I train branches off, running under Bushwick Avenue for a short distance before traversing private property to Stuyvesant Avenue.
 The subway then continues toward Fulton Street, where it runs under Boys and Girls High School using an existing provision, then reaches Utica Avenue.
 At some point on Utica Avenue, the subway would emerge onto an el.
 The entire line would have two tracks.
 Option 2 contemplates 12 new stations, most of which are the same as those in Option 1.
 Aside from those, the remaining stations are at Fulton Street (A/C), Gates Avenue, Myrtle Avenue (J/M/Z), and Flushing Avenue.

 Advantages include increased service to L train stations at Montrose Avenue and points west, increased connectivity between subway lines in Brooklyn, and increased capacity compared with the 4 train extension in Option 1.
-Disadvantages include cost – this line is longer than the 4 extension – and a net reduction in service at L line stations east of Montrose Avenue, including the busy Myrtle – Wyckoff Avenues station.
+Disadvantages include cost – this line is longer than the 4 extension – and a net reduction in service at L train stations east of Montrose Avenue, including the busy Myrtle – Wyckoff Avenues station.
 This fact alone might make Option 2 a tough sell, which brings us to…

 Option 3: Extend the C train to Kings Plaza via Worth Street and Utica Avenue